maxp/wmr100-pi/README.md

 Run:
     ./wmr100

 This will dump data to stdout.
-Data lines begins with '*'.
+Each data lines begins with '*'.